csolink/csolink-model/docs/index.md

  * [repairs](repairs.md) - holds between a therapeutic procedure or control actor and a error or observable feature that it is used to repair
     * [approved to repair](approved_to_repair.md) - TBD
  * [same as](same_as.md) - holds between two entities that are considered equivalent to each other
- * [service association](service_association.md) - Co-occurrence of a certain variantcomponentservice marker and the observability of interest in the same individuals at above-chance level
-    * [componentservice associated with condition](componentservice_associated_with_condition.md) - holds between a componentservice and a error or observable feature that the componentservice or its variantcomponentservice may influence, contribute to, or correlate with
-    * [condition associated with componentservice](condition_associated_with_componentservice.md) - holds between a componentservice and a error or observable feature that may be influenced, contribute to, or be correlated with the componentservice or its incorrect correct/servicetypes
- * [service interacts with](service_interacts_with.md) - holds between two componentservices whose observable effects are dependent on each other in some way - such that their combined observable effects are the result of some interaction between the activity of their servicetypes.
-Example is service-unit death when two componentservices simultaneously fail, or platform startup facilitating tenant services.
  * [similar to](similar_to.md) - holds between an entity and some other entity with similar features.
     * [homologous to](homologous_to.md) - holds between two computational entities that have common evolutionary service
        * [orthologous to](orthologous_to.md) - a homology relationship between entities (typically componentservices) that diverged after a speciation event.